annie-git95/demand_forecasting_template/README.md

 ## About The Project

-This project is about building a Demand Forecast model using either Google Analytics data or Order data from backend system.
+This project is about building a Demand Forecast model using either python libraries or BigQuery ML.
+The data is taken from Google Analytics database and is using SARIMA modelling to predict future orders.
+The code is written in a modular way and can be applied to any demand forecasting use case e.g. trends of a disease, stock performance, population growth etc. Just add your own data source and follow the steps in the notebook.

+Note: The code outputs interactive graphs of predicted vs. actual numbers that are not displayed on github.
+To fully visualize the results, please run the code on your environment.
-The aim is to build a model that will show the next 30 day demand for each country and business source.

-This should be something that can be deployed on a dashboard using Tableau or Google Data Studio.
+The model will show the next 30 day demand for each country and can be deployed on a dashboard using Tableau or Google Data Studio.

-**Limitations**

-- It only will present countries and business sources with more than 999 daily values.
-- Some countries do not have any data so those results will not be presented
-- It is not real time model it does daily refreshes of the results.
 ### Built With

 This solution uses the following technologies